alvis/presetter/packages/preset-cjs/README.md

 Implement your business logic under `src` and prepare tests under `spec`.

-**TIPS** You can always change the source directory to other (e.g. src) by setting the `src` variable in `presetter.config.ts`.
+**TIPS** You can always change the source directory by setting the `source` variable in `presetter.config.ts`.
 See the [customization](https://github.com/alvis/presetter/blob/master/packages/preset-essentials#customization) section below for more details.

 ```plain
 (root)